 Spaying and neutering can have major benefits for your pet, including lowering or preventing the risk of several diseases and types of cancer.
 Your veterinarian will be happy to discuss these benefits.
 In addition, spaying and neutering help control the pet population by reducing the number of unwanted pets.

-As an AAHA accredited animal hospital, all of our surgeries are performed and monitored to the highest standards.
+All of our surgeries are performed and monitored to the highest standards.
 We perform pre-operative examinations, blood work and chest X-rays if needed.
 The cost includes general anesthesia, IV catheter and fluids, the surgery and recovery and hospitalization for one night.
 Each patient is monitored during the procedure for EKG, respiratory rate, temperature, and oxygen saturation.
 After the procedure the patient is monitored for pain control.
 Spaying or neutering your pet is much less expensive than feeding and caring for litters of unwanted puppies or kittens or dealing with potential pregnancy complications.

 Call us.
 Just like doctors, veterinarians sometimes need to try more than one treatment/medication to find the correct solution to cure or manage a pet’s condition.
 Please let us know if something we recommended or prescribed isn’t helping.
 As a full-service animal clinic, we want to work with you to find the right answers for your pet.